itucsdb1928/itucsdb18/docs/source/user/member2.rst

       :scale: 50 %
       :alt: map to buried treasure

 You can also click the edit user content button and edit your user content information.
+You can add or change the favorite author, publisher and book.

     .. figure:: pictures_user/U_edit_usercontent.png
       :scale: 50 %